HewlettPackard/image-streamer-reference-architectures/RA-SAP-HANA-DB/README.md

         The directory will be created during deployment.

     DepotMountType
         Network protocol for the software share.
-Either CIFS or NFS is supported.
+Either 'CIFS' or 'NFS' is supported.

     DepotSapDirectory
         Directory on the software share that contains the SAP HANA installation media.